BradenEverson/BradenEverson/README.md

 ![Braden Everson's GitHub stats](https://github-readme-stats.vercel.app/api?username=BradenEverson&theme=prussian)

-#### I believe in the power of Machine Learning and the future it can provide for all industries.
-Through creating Neural Network platforms in the form of open source crates in the Rust ecosystem, I believe that I can help in bringing Machine Learning to the forefront of Rust 🦀🦾
+#### I love the world of Deep Learning and data science, along with all of the ramifications it holds for the future of our world.
+I believe that bringing Rust to the forefront of the ML revolution is how we truly revolutionize the applications of this technology 🦀🦾

 #### Currently, I am working on a Rust crate named Unda 🌊.
 Unda aims to bring the ease of the Tensorflow and Keras library into the world of Rust without being a wrapper library.
 With Rust's low level performance and high level zero-cost abstractions, I believe that Rust truly can become the ML Language of the future 🧠⚙️